 This budget is set based on the assumption that the exceptional financial support request made to DLUHC in December 2022 (attached at Appendix 3) will be granted which enables a balanced budget to be set.
+This exceptional financial support will require the Council to take all possible steps available to mitigate the financial deficit.

-The indicative net cost of services budget is £319.837m as set out in section 8.
+The indicative net cost of services budget is £327.647m as set out in section 8.